Dancing on Ice 2020 confirmed contestant line-up

 Lisa George

-The Coronation Road star, who performs Beth Tinker within the long-running cleaning soap, was introduced on ITV breakfast programme Lorraine.
+The Coronation Avenue star, who performs Beth Tinker within the long-running cleaning soap, was introduced on ITV breakfast programme Lorraine.

 “I haven’t been on the ice for about 40 years,” she stated.
 “Yesterday was my first session on the ice.
 It was good, I really enjoyed it, I didn’t fall.
 I was a bit scared, I was quite nervous.
 I can’t believe I’m 50 next year and I just thought ‘If I don’t do this now I’m never going to have the chance to do it again’.”